amazingrando/gumshoe/srd/6-YourCharacter.md

   - spot manual retouching or digital manipulation in a photographic or video image

   - realistically retouch and manipulate images

+### Poetry (Academic)

+You study poetry, and write your own.
+You can recall a variety of historical facts about any culture or era that gave birth to poetry of any kind, from the Sumerians to today.
+You know Paris’ poets, understanding their rivalries and alliances, and can successfully pass yourself off as an aficionado of any school.
+You can rattle off the requirements of any form, from the quatrain to the sonnet.

+An improvised poem may induce cooperation from anyone who appreciates the form.
+This costs you nothing when you seek information.
+Other favors require a spend/Push.

+To write a memorable poem, make a spend/Push.

+#### Political Science (Academic)

+You study the relationships between nations, and between competing branches and factions of government.
+You can:

+  - impress visiting civilian dignitaries, gaining their trust and the disclosures that come with it

+  - tell whether a civilian leader is honest or dishonest, competent or incompetent

+  - ease disputes between your forces and their allies, or between contending groups from two different allied forces

+  - gauge the mood of civilians toward the military

+  - enter a village and tell who’s really in charge (which may or may not be the mayor or other official who is supposed to be running things)

+  - predict the reactions of a village, town, or city to a proposed action

+  - tell when a population’s behavior has gone somehow awry

 ### Reassurance (Interpersonal)